storageos/storageos.github.io/_docs/install/deployment.md

 Most usable bare metal systems should comfortably meet the VM requirements.
 We have no specific requirements beyond what is tabled above, however, faster hardware, particularly fast disks (ideally SSDs) and fast NICs will provide improved performance.

->**&#x270F; Note**: The disk storage is thinly provisioned, so volumes can be specified that exceed the amount of actual storage.
-However, if you plan to work with creating volumes and generating data we have recommended you have at least 50GB available for setting up your enviroment.
+>**Note**: The disk storage is thinly provisioned, so volumes can be specified that exceed the amount of actual storage.
+However, if you plan to work with creating volumes and generating data we have recommended you have at least 50GB available for setting up your environment.

->**&#x270F; Note**: For the ISO build, ideally a static DHCP address should be assigned to each node otherwise accept the DHCP address that appears during the Ubuntu setup process.
+>**Note**: For the ISO build, ideally a static DHCP address should be assigned to each node otherwise accept the DHCP address that appears during the Ubuntu setup process.
 The MAC address can be obtained under the Advanced section of the Network properties for each VM under VirtualBox, or from inside the VM's OS using `ip addr`.

 ### Network Requirements